Man pleads guilty to killing adoptive mother after state conviction challenged

-Michael Joe Rice, 58, pleaded guilty Wednesday in Tulsa federal court to second-degree murder in Indian Country in exchange for a 45-year federal prison term, which still requires judicial approval.
+Michael Joe Rice, 58, pleaded guilty Wednesday in Tulsa federal court to second-degree murder in Indian Country in exchange for a 45-year federal prison term, which would still require judicial approval.

-Rice has been serving a life without parole sentence since 2012 after he entered a blind plea Aug.
-4, 2011 in Craig County District Court to the beating death of his adoptive mother, Ruth Rice, 81.
+Rice has been serving a life without parole sentence since 2012 after he pleaded guilty Aug.
+4, 2011, in Craig County District Court to the beating death of his adoptive mother, Ruth Rice, 81.

 Rice challenged his conviction and sentence earlier this year on grounds that he could not be tried by a state court due to the U.S. Supreme Court’s McGirt decision in 2020.